This post contains affiliate links. Please read my disclosure policy to learn more.

 Freezing Method #4

 The best way to freeze hamburger buns to retain the best quality is to flash freeze your buns for a couple of hours then vacuum seal and toss into the freezer.

 You can flash freeze your homemade or store-bought buns by placing them onto a baking sheet covered with plastic wrap or flash freeze in freezer-safe containers.

 The biggest advantage of freezing your buns in a vacuum seal bag is that they will retain their quality 1 to 3 years as long as the bag retains its seal.
-That’s a big difference over the other two methods.
+That’s a big difference from the other two methods.

 This method of freezing takes planning, time, and money.
 You must plan to be available after a few hours to vacuum seal your buns and you must be willing to spend the money on the vacuum seal bags.